lowpolyneko/nekop2p/docs/testing.md

   and this caused issues when multiple peers with the same IP address attempted to write to the index.
-This was solved by keying the filename to a `HashSet<SocketAddr>` instead which represented the peer's remote IP and port, and storing the corrisponding incoming port for the peer in a separate `HashMap<SocketAddr, u16>` instead.
+This was solved by keying the filename to a `HashSet<SocketAddr>` instead which represented the peer's remote IP and port, and storing the corresponding incoming port for the peer in a separate `HashMap<SocketAddr, u16>` instead.
 - Upon query of a file using `search`, the response would have a vector with duplicate peer entires.
 This was due to a typo in the `deregister` function in